 27% Say U.S. Heading in Right Direction

-A year ago, 30% said the country was heading in the right direction, while 62% said it was going down the wrong track.
+A year ago at this time, 26% felt the country was heading in the right direction, while 67% thought it was on the wrong track.

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national telephone survey of 3,500 Likely Voters was conducted by Rasmussen Reports on June 16-22, 2014.
+The national telephone survey of 2,500 Likely Voters was conducted by Rasmussen Reports from June 7-11, 2015.
 The margin of sampling error for the survey is +/- 2 percentage points with a 95% level of confidence.
-Fieldwork for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
+Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.